enesgulerml/movie-recommendation-api/README.md

 2.  **Download the Data (MovieLens 1M):**
     * Download `ratings.dat`, `users.dat`, and `movies.dat` (e.g., from Kaggle).
-    * Place these files inside the `data/raw/` directory.
+    * Place these files inside the `data/raw/` directory (you may need to create this folder).

 3.  **Create Conda Environment (Base only):**
-    We only use Conda to manage Python itself, not packages (to avoid "kaos").
+    We only use Conda to manage Python itself, not packages (to avoid Conda's dependency "kaos").
     ```bash
     conda create -n movie-recommendation-api python=3.10
     conda activate movie-recommendation-api